nju-websoft/SkeletonKBQA/README.md

 ```

+## Results
+We provide KBQA results for LC-QuAD 1.0, GraphQuestions, and ComplexWebQuestions 1.1.

 ## Contacts
 If you have any difficulty or questions in running codes, reproducing experimental results, and skeleton parsing, please email to him (ywsun at smail.nju.edu.cn).